Andy9oo/homepage/content/projects/inefsin/index.md

 ![booking view](/images/projects/inefsin/inefsin.webp)

-Admins can review these booking request in a separate pannel and either accept or reject them, emailing users the result.
+Admins can review these booking requests in a separate panel and either accept or reject them, emailing users the result.

 ![admin view](/images/projects/inefsin/admin.webp)